Champe20/Team-3/README.md

-# Template
+# Team-3
-The batteries-included base for South County Vex
+This repository contains the source code for TSA team South County A